 It is expected that steps toward integration and capacity building for components of the project will be taken and plans for such be fully described in the application.
 Integration is defined as the extent the evidence-based intervention is integrated within the culture of the grantee's setting or community through policies and practice.
+The applicant should develop and describe a plan for systems changes that are sustainable over time (improve results, provider practice, efficiency, cost-effectiveness) as well as describe entities that could continue and integrate components of the project after CPRIT support ends.
 Capacity building is any activity (eg, training, identification of alternative resources, building internal assets) that builds durable resources and enables the grantee's setting or community to continue the delivery of some or all components of the evidence-based intervention.